Murder of Esther Ang: Aftermath

 The families of Siti Aminah and Juminem were present in court hearing the verdict.
 They were reportedly relieved that both Siti and Juminem were spared the gallows and they were given time to speak to the two defendants.
 Mochamad Slamet Hidayat, Indonesia's ambassador to Singapore, state he had mixed feelings towards the verdict since he expected a lighter sentence for Juminem, but he stood by his respect for the "fair and honest" judicial system of Singapore.
 Both Siti and Juminem stated they would not appeal their sentences and accepted their punishment.
 Likewise, the prosecution did not appeal against the trial ruling of both Juminem's and Siti's cases.

 On the other hand, Esther Ang's family had a hard time coming to terms with the verdict, since they expected the older maid Juminem to be given the death penalty for murdering Ang.
 However, Ang's 22-year-old daughter Michelle Lim told the press that she was okay with the verdict, because she felt that a life sentence was more appropriate than a death sentence for Juminem, whom she said would live with the guilt of killing her mother for the rest of her life in prison.
 Ang's family was also glad that the court found Ang never abused her maids, and her daughter said that her mother tend to be obsessed with cleanliness and it may have caused her to scold the maids on some occasions.
 Ang's family members, including her former mother-in-law and second ex-husband, testified during the trial that Ang never abused her maids despite having scolded them a lot.

 The murder of Esther Ang was one of the most shocking cases of maids killing their employers or their employer's family members that happened in the 2000s.
 Others include Sundarti Supriyanto, who was jailed for life for killing her cruel and abusive employer and the employer's daughter; and Purwanti Parji, who killed her employer's mother-in-law and given a life term for the horrific crime.

-Siti Aminah was released from prison since 2014.
+Siti Aminah was released from prison in 2014.
 Juminem remained in Changi Women's Prison serving her life sentence since March 2004, and her sentence carried the possibility of parole after completing a minimum period of twenty years in jail.